 - Stick to the parameters you set, expect some conflict over those limits and be assured that healthy boundaries will contribute to a safe, secure and loving relationship between you and your children.

 - Children who grow up with good boundaries within the context of a safe, secure relationship, tend to have more respectful, trusting relationships with their parents and others.
 Good boundaries also provide an environment for normal, healthy growth and development.
 Boundaries are one of the 7 Traits of Effective Parenting.

 How Fathers Help Children Grow: Identity

-Once you have provided the basic needs of life, the foundation of relationship, and set essential boundaries and limits, then you are ready to provide your child a mission, vision, and direction.
-Each of these things is good in themselves, and together they contribute to helping your child define his or her identity.
+Once you have provided the basic needs of life, the foundation of relationships, and set essential boundaries and limits, then you are ready to provide your child with a mission, vision, and direction.
+Each of these things is good in itself, and together they contribute to helping your child define his or her identity.
 This is one of the most important ways that fathers help their children grow.

 How to Provide Well As A Dad: Explore Your Own Identity

 Ask yourself these questions:

 - Am I successful, and what does it even mean to be a success?

 - Does it mean having lots of money?

 - Does it mean demanding the respect of others?